Saad Esporte Clube: Women's football

-In 1985 the Campinas (SP) based Guarani FC discontinued its women's football department which then practically joined in its entirety Saad EC.
+In 1985, the Campinas (SP) based Guarani FC discontinued its women's football department which then practically joined in its entirety Saad EC.
 In 1993 Saad became the first club in the country to offer its female athletes a minimum wage of US$100.
 The women of Saad remained unbeaten in all of their official matches from 1994 to 1996 and won in 1996 the Brazilian Women's Championship.
-In 1989 Saad won the Troféu Brasil and in 2003 the Circuito Brasileiro de Futebol Feminino, both then the highest possible achievements in Brazilian women's football.
+In 1989, Saad won the Troféu Brasil and in 2003 the Circuito Brasileiro de Futebol Feminino, both then the highest possible achievements in Brazilian women's football.

-In 2007 the team of Saad EC lined up as Mato Grosso do Sul FC, based officially in the state capital Campo Grande and won the first Copa do Brasil de Futebol Feminino, organized by the Brazilian football association, the CBF.
+In 2007, the team of Saad EC lined up as Mato Grosso do Sul FC, based officially in the state capital Campo Grande and won the first Copa do Brasil de Futebol Feminino, organized by the Brazilian football association, the CBF.
 In the same year Saad finished third in a tournament Liga Nacional de Futebol Feminino and which was only held in that year, with Santos FC being the winner.
 Saad participated in the following two years under its own name in the Copa, advancing to the eighth and quarter-finals respectively, before ceasing top level activities in women's football.

 In 1997, Saad Esporte Clube U17 squad finished first in the CBF (Confederacao Brasileira de Futebol) sponsored National Championship, becoming the one and only champion.

-Also, in the late 1990s the club was involved with a United States University women's soccer program at the National American University of Rapid City (SD), which had some second tier successes.
+In the late 1990s, the club was involved with a United States University women's soccer program at the National American University of Rapid City (SD), which had some second tier successes.